andrewni4313/GeneticAD/README.md

 Tetrad Causal Analysis files are also included.
 Periperal blood gene expression data can be acquired by appling to the Alzheimer's Disease Neuroimaging Initiative (ADNI) database at http://adni.loni.usc.edu/

-All the files are made available under the MIT license.
+All the files are distributed under the MIT license.